Prakash Amte: In popular culture

 The biographical film Dr Prakash Baba Amte : The Real Hero starring Nana Patekar as Prakash Amte and Sonali Kulkarni as Mandakini Amte was released on 10 October 2014.
 The film has been released in three languages, Hindi, Marathi and English.

+Health

+In 2022, Dr. Prakash Amte was diagnosed with hairy cell leukemia, a rare blood cancer, and has been receiving treatment at Deenanath Mangeshkar Hospital, Pune.